naes-web/seanmckernan-blog/content/posts/nginx-congig-for-hugo.md

 ```
 hugo server -D
 ```
-With the default configuration, this will start up a webserver on ```localhost:1313```, the ```-D``` flag makes sure Hugo builds documents marked as drafts too, allowing you to preview changes to the site in real time.
+With the default configuration, this will start up a webserver on ```localhost:1313```, the ```-D``` flag makes sure Hugo builds documents marked as drafts too, allowing you to preview changes to the site as you make them.
 I usually have my browser and Markdown editor side-by-side, so I can check formatting.
 You can edit anything in the root directory of the site and view the changes almost immediately this way.

 # Nginx Config for SSL
 ## Deploying the Build to our VPS